NeuralEnsemble/elephant/doc/developers_guide.rst

 Second, check that the copyright statement (in :file:`LICENCE.txt`, :file:`README.md`, and :file:`doc/conf.py`) is correct.

+Third, if there is a new module do not forget to add the modulename to the :file:`doc/module.rst` and make a file with a short description in :file:`doc/reference/<modulename>.rst`.

 To build a source package::

     $ python setup.py sdist